 The production of breast milk is a complex process that requires significant energy.
 The more milk the body needs to produce, the higher the energy expenditure will be during breastfeeding.
 This means that the frequency and duration of breastfeeding sessions, as well as the baby’s milk intake, can impact the number of calories burned.

-See also How many calories does a guava have
+See also How many calories in a large popover

 2. Baby’s age and weight: